-A classic short stories strategy that every brand should be using at least sometimes is the “behind-the-scenes” preview.
-Even if you’re not a brick-and-mortar business, you can still give loyal followers an exclusive glimpse at your operations, new products or services, virtual meet-and-greets with your staff and/or influencers, and so much more.
+A classic short story strategy that every brand should be using at least sometimes is the “behind-the-scenes” preview.
+Even if you’re not a brick-and-mortar business, you can still give loyal followers an exclusive glimpse at your operations, new products or services, virtual meet-and-greets with your staff, and/or influencers, and so much more.

 Similar to movie trailers or blooper reels, the “behind-the-scenes” approach is great for personalizing brands and connecting with audience members on a deeper level by giving them unique, limited-time experiences that only the dedicated early birds will see before your story expires 24 hours later.

 Want to get more information from your audience members without paying for expensive consumer data research or collecting information on your website (which few people voluntarily offer)?
 Running polls on your short stories can be an excellent alternative for a few key reasons:

 - Short stories have limited response possibilities (typically 2), which can increase your chances of getting more respondents

 - You can ask multiple questions across several short story posts (making it a fun mini-survey for your fans)

 - You can figure out what your followers like/need/want by presenting them with two options and asking them which one they like more

 - You can run weekly trivia contests through your short stories feature to keep followers engaged with interesting, fresh material